j4w8n/supakit/README.md

 /* Supakit's server-side Supabase client */
 event.locals.supabase
 ```
 > `expires_in` will get calculated, and reflect how many seconds are left until your `access_token` expires. `expires_at` is taken directly from the jwt.
-Keep in mind that these values are only updated when the `handle` function is called in `hooks.server.ts`; so don't rely on it for realtime info.
+Keep in mind that these two values are only updated when the `handle` function is called in `hooks.server.ts`; so don't rely on them for realtime info.

 ### getSession
 This is an optional function.

 Manages a secure, session store (with Svelte's [context](https://svelte.dev/docs#run-time-svelte-setcontext) feature).
 It has nothing to do with Supabase's `auth.getSession()` call.
 If you pass a store into `supabaseAuthStateChange()`, Supakit will automatically hydrate the store with the returned Supabase `session` info after the `INITIAL_SESSION`, `SIGNED_IN`, `SIGNED_OUT`, `TOKEN_REFRESHED`, and `USER_UPDATED` events.

+In the below example, we use the `$page` store, but you can also use the `export let data` method.

 > You can't effectively use this store for other purposes, like writing your own data to it, as the store's value will be overwritten after certain events and upon requests to the server.